 As you may know, Apple has a large range of adapters for iOS devices.
 The main difference between these adapters is the wattage they offer.
 If you are using the wrong adapter, that could make your device charge slowly.
 So, please use the correct type of outlet.

 Also, be sure to use the accessories that come with the “Made for iPad” logo.

 In general, charging your device through a USB port takes a longer time than using a wall outlet.
-So, you should use a wall outlet instead of the USB port if iPad Pro says not charging quickly.
+So, you should use a wall outlet instead of the USB port if the iPad Pro says not to charge quickly.

 5.4 Check if the Cable is Damaged

-Lightning cables and USB-C cables are vulnerable to damages.
+Lightning cables and USB-C cables are vulnerable to damage.
 If your cable is damaged, you cannot expect it to conduct electricity properly.
 So, you should check the cable carefully for the below-mentioned aspects.

 - Is it split or frayed?